LivTel/ioi_pipeline/README.md

 * sExtractor > yum install sextractor
 * Any additional python modules will be indicated on execution of the pipeline.
 Use "pip install [package]" to install them into the default dir

+Notes:

+* You will need to move src/sm/robust/norms.py to your local copy of statsmodels (robust/).
+This hasn't been included the distribution as the extensions need to be built separately.

 # Running from lt-qc

 [data@lt-qc ~/rmb]$ set IOI\_PIPE\_BASE = /usr/local/bin/ioi\_pipeline